http://www.miami.edu/sonhs

 Typically Offered: Fall & Spring.

-This course is the clinical integration and synthesis of advanced knowledge and skills of interdisciplinary anesthesia nursing care for complex problems and conditions across the lifespan.
-Students assume responsibility for culturally competent and interdisciplinary anesthesia care with minimal assistance.
+This course involves the clinical integration and synthesis of advanced knowledge and skills of interdisciplinary anesthesia nursing care for complex problems and conditions across the lifespan.
+Students assume responsibility for culturally competent and interdisciplinary anesthesia care with minimal guidance.

 Components: LEC.